Maxim-Mazurok/google-api-typings-generator/gapi.client.iam-v2beta/readme.md

 # TypeScript typings for Identity and Access Management (IAM) API v2beta

-Manages identity and access control for Google Cloud Platform resources, including the creation of service accounts, which you can use to authenticate to Google and make API calls.
+Manages identity and access control for Google Cloud resources, including the creation of service accounts, which you can use to authenticate to Google and make API calls.
+Enabling this API also enables the IAM Service Account Credentials API (iamcredentials.googleapis.com).
+However, disabling this API doesn't disable the IAM Service Account Credentials API.
 For detailed description please check [documentation](https://cloud.google.com/iam/).

 ## Installing